citizenlabsgr/elections-api/README.md

 You can also contribute content changes by editing [these files](https://github.com/citizenlabsgr/elections-api/tree/main/content) directly on GitHub.
 If you would like to know more about us, please check out our [welcome kit](https://github.com/citizenlabsgr/read-first).

 ## History

+**Version 1.10**

+- Added `/api/status/` to enabling triggering when a voter's registration status changes for an upcoming election.

 **Version 1.9**